teejayen/carboncustodians-website/pages/construction.md

       </div>
       <div class="content-box">
         <h2>The Ultimate Carbon-Negative Building Material</h2>
         <p>Our biochar-enhanced hempcrete represents a revolutionary leap forward in sustainable construction materials.
-By combining industrial hemp, lime, and our specialized biochar, we've created a building material with extraordinary properties:</p>
+By combining industrial hemp, lime, and our specialised VitaChar, we've created a building material with extraordinary properties:</p>
         <ul>
           <li>Carbon-negative footprint (sequestering more CO₂ than emitted in production)</li>
           <li>Superior thermal insulation (R-value 2.5× higher than conventional materials)</li>